zvolcsey/my-portfolio/README.md

 `main.tsx` - The entry point of the client.

-`App.tsx` - The main component of the component tree.
+`root.tsx` - The main component of the component tree.
 This contains the main layout route and other routes.

 `index.css` - This file contains the global css rules.